tslingl25/Engineering_4_Notebook/README.md

 https://github.com/tslingl25/Engineering_4_Notebook/blob/main/raspberry-pi/code.py

 ### Reflection
-This assignment was good for learning for me as I feel like it was really the first time ive coded, it is good to ask your neighbors for help, Ezhar was very helpful.
+This assignment was good for learning for me as I feel like it was really the first time ive coded.
+It is good to ask your neighbors for help, Ezhar was very helpful.
+Make sure your computer has all the needed librarys in the lib folder.

 &nbsp;

 ## Launch Pad Part 2 (Lights)

+### Description
-### Countdown from 10 seconds to 0 (liftoff).
+Countdown from 10 seconds to 0 (liftoff).
 Print that countdown to the serial monitor.
 Blink a red light each second of the countdown, and turn on a green LED to signify liftoff.

 ### Evidence